williamvds/website/content/blog/git/index.md

 $ git switch master
 Switched to branch 'master'

-$ git commit --allow-empty --message "Commit 3" [master d86ecf9] Commit 3
+$ git commit --allow-empty --message "Commit on master" [master 0538d0d] Commit on master

+# --all includes the tips of all branches
+# --graph visualises ancestry: commits are asterisks, lines show parents
+$ git log --oneline --all --graph
+* 0538d0d (HEAD -> master) Commit on master
+| * 630d4e3 (my-branch) Commit on my-branch
+|/
+* 173bb18 (tag: first) Add file1.txt
 ```

 ![
 The commit history after the new commit on master.
-A new commit labeled d86ecf9
+A new commit labeled 0538d0d
-points to d8bcda2.
+points to 173bb18.
 The ref heads/master points to the new commit, and HEAD
-points to heads/master. heads/my-branch continues to point to 6679b16, and
+points to heads/master. heads/my-branch continues to point to 630d4e3, and
-tags/first continues to point to d8bcda2.
+tags/first continues to point to 173bb18.
 ](branch-second-commit.svg
 "Graph of the commit history after creating a new commit on master")